tigerabrodi/gojo/README.md

 - Double click on board to create a card.
 - Click once to "focus" on card.
 Click again to begin entering text.
-- Bring to front and back button to manage zIndex for the cards.
+- Focusing on a card brings it to the front.
 - When sharing, you can also copy link similar to Google Docs.
-Anyone with link gets instant access.
+Anyone with the link gets instant access.

 https://github.com/narutosstudent/gojo/assets/49603590/8869323b-d9b3-4a2a-8c21-e3651c46ef41